defenseunicorns/uds-core/docs/deployment/prerequisites.md

 #### Promtail

 In order to ensure that Promtail is able to scrape the necessary logs concurrently you may need to adjust some kernel parameters for your hosts.
-The below is a script to adjust these parameters to suitable values and ensure they are persisted across reboots:
+The below is a script that can be used to adjust these parameters to suitable values and ensure they are persisted across reboots.
+Ideally this script is used as part of an image build or cloud-init process on each node.

 ```console
 declare -A sysctl_settings